-- Select courses specific to an area of emphasis and dissertation topic, with at least 6 units in the area of emphasis chosen with approval of the student's dissertation committee.
-(30 units):
+- Select courses specific to student's area of emphasis and dissertation topic, with at least 6 units in your area of emphasis chosen from the following (30 units):

 You may have no more than 6 units of 400-level courses.
 These 400-level courses cannot have been used to satisfy the requirements for any previous degree program(s).
 You must get your dissertation committee's approval for any courses taken outside of NAU.

 Be aware that some courses may have prerequisites that you must also successfully complete.
 For prerequisite information, click on the course or see your advisor.